 The biggest support for working with our minds in meditation is our body, not an external location.
 Generally, I don’t think most of us are sensitive to how much our body can support our mind in meditation.

 There’s a classic set of guidelines called the Seven-Point Posture.
-These guidelines stabilize the body, create a foundational support for your mind and bring alignment to the energy channels that run up our spine and help our mind remain alert, open and relaxed.
+These guidelines for meditation practice stabilize the body, create a foundational support for your mind and bring alignment to the energy channels that run up our spine and help our mind remain alert, open and relaxed.
 Each of the following suggestions are designed to help you create a sense of strength and courage:

 If you are sitting on the floor or on a meditation cushion, you can attempt what is known as the full-lotus posture which provides the most stable base.
 Left foot resting on the right thigh while the right foot rests on the left thigh.
 This is a tricky posture so most meditators use the half-lotus posture, with just one foot resting on the opposite thigh.
 Either way, the posture will support your back and help counteract any restlessness in your body and mind.
 Keep in mind, sitting in either posture shouldn’t be considered the “right way” to meditate and there’s no competition with others.

 Intention and sincerity are more important than posture.
 Just experiment with sincere intention and do the best you can.
 Or, sit in a chair!

 The hands usually rest in the lap with one hand under the other, palms facing up.
 In the formal position, the thumbs just slightly touch forming an oval-shaped mudra.
 Your hands can also be placed palms down on your knees.